Support making RiG more international!

 How to obtain a PhD in Germany

-If you decide to do a doctorate, you can choose between different forms of study.
+If you decide to do a doctorate in Germany, you can choose between different forms of study.
 Depending on your discipline, research area, personal circumstances and formal qualifications, there are two different paths:

 These programmes offer a form of study similar to that found in English-speaking countries.
 You will be supervised by a team and will attend courses, lectures and seminars together with other doctoral students.
 Normally, such programmes are publicly advertised and often feature grants or paid doctoral positions.